The backup fails with one of the following errors:

 There are numerous, distinct solutions applicable for backups failing with this error, seeing as it could be occurring for a number of reasons.

 - If you're using a NAS as a backup location, it's recommended that you utilise the credentials of the NAS box itself, even if it's connected to Active Directory.
-The reason behind this, being that certain NAS's have a timeout period associated for connections connected via domain credentials, so it could be the cause for the backup failure.
+The reason behind this is that certain NAS's have a timeout period associated for connections connected via domain credentials, so it could be the cause for the backup failure.

 - In addition to that this also doubles as a security measure in order to protect against Crypto-malware.